vonalven/vonalven.github.io/index.md

 {% include question.html in_text=true
-  text="From a single city to a worldwide view" image_url="assets/img/international.jpg"
+  text="From single cities to a worldwide view" image_url="assets/img/international.jpg"
 %}